Starting Your Own Business in Texas: Seven Steps to Success

 Call their toll-free number and ask any questions you have.
 If you don’t hire a CPA off the bat then call Uncle Sam himself.
 They will answer any questions you have.
 You can find their phone number on the website.
 This is homework for you.

-I use Godaddy.
-Visit their site or choose another - you’ll see how simple it is.
+I use Name.com to buy my domain names but I use Wix.com to build the websites.
 You can choose to do it yourself or hire someone to build a website for you from scratch, either way you’ll have to have the domain name!
 You can find different variations to the website name you want and again see which one is more popular.

 I recommend using a website name that is pertinent to your business so search engines will pull your site faster for people to find when they type in their keywords.

-Ok, let’s write your business plan, which will be easier to do since you have already written out who, what, when, where, and how in Step 1.
+Ok, let’s write your business plan, which will be easier to do since you have already written out the who, what, when, where, and how of your business.
 There are very detailed business plans and ones that are short and sweet.
 If you are planning to stay small, don’t try to give yourself a huge headache by using one of those technical business plan formats.

-Find other business plan samples here by doing a Google search, they have sample templates you won’t have to pay for.
+Find business plan samples by doing a Google search, they have sample templates you won’t have to pay for.

 Here’s a breakdown of the sections a business plan should have: